 • Required prerequisite courses: introductory biology (two semesters), genetics, organic chemistry.

 • Strongly recommended prerequisite courses: microbiology, cell biology, math/statistics, biochemistry.

-Accelerated Master’s Program Requirements for UNH Seniors
+Accelerated Master’s Admission Requirements for UNH Seniors

-Admission to the Accelerated Master's program is highly competitive.
+Admission to the Accelerated Master's is highly competitive.
 Students wishing to pursue this option must have a grade point average greater than 3.2 at the time of application.
 A faculty advisor must be identified during the junior year and the approval of the advisor must be obtained.
 Prior to the first semester of the senior year, the student must formally apply to the Graduate School and receive admission to the Accelerated Master's MCBT Graduate Program.